 Arriving just 5 minutes late every day equals missing 3 days of education over the whole year.
 Arriving half an hour late every day is equivalent to 18 days of absence.

-We thank you for your continued support in ensuring your child attends school every day, so they can achieve their obvious potential.
+We thank you for your continued support in ensuring your child attends school every day, so they can achieve their potential.